Master of wine online

 “We had one winery tell us they sold more wine in two days on our website than they had sold in the six months before that—from all their sales, not just from us,” he said.

 So what’s next for Wilson and Winestyr?

 The company plans to add more wineries to the site and create a section for user reviews and suggestions.
+They also plan to unveil a wine quiz that will help first time users get started picking their wines.
 As for Wilson, he and his wife just had their first child, and he’s looking forward to spending time with his new son.

 Now that's an occasion worth celebrating.

 Serving othersFour Loyola graduate students were recently selected for the prestigious Albert Schweitzer Fellowship program and will spend the next year working on healthcare-related projects to help underserved communities in Chicago.